Roy's Motel & Café, Amboy, California

 "Skyline" of Kingman

-the clouds were always at the horizon (I don't like pure blue skies)
+the clouds were all the time while we were there at the horizon (I don't like pure blue skies)

 only 1500 miles to go, North Dakota his target!